 It is Gibraltar’s newest attraction and not for the faint hearted!
 Located at a former military lookout point, the glass platform protrudes out from the edge of the cliff over the Jurassic dune below and overlooks the Mediterranean.

-A Walkers Ticket or Nature Reserve ticket is required to visit the Skywalk.
+A Walkers Ticket (NB available and valid until 31st March 2020) or Nature Reserve ticket is required to visit the Skywalk.

 ST. MICHAEL’S CAVE

 THIS AMAZING, NATURAL, PHENOMENON HAS THOUSANDS OF VISITORS A YEAR WANDERING THROUGH ITS HUGE CAVERN.

 Thought to be bottomless and first mentioned in the writings of Roman travel writer Pomponius Melia in 45CE, St Michael’s has seen millions of visitors since then though not all with tourism in mind.
 For instance, learn about how 500 Spanish soldiers were led to safety by Simon Susarte, the shepherd who knew a secret path into the cave during your visit.
 Also explore the cave in all its glory, see the stalagmite that eventually got too heavy on one side and literally fell over still lying there after centuries.
 You can even examine the growth rings, the darker rings occurring during periods of less rain.
 Wonder at the sight that is the Cathedral cave so called because the mineral formations around the walls resemble the pipes of a cathedral organ.
 St Michael’s is worth the walk the temperature inside remains constant all year round and drips no matter how long it has been since our last rainfall.
 In fact, if you look carefully at the floor, you will see the beginnings of those stalagmites that in 1000 years might just be knee high to a grasshopper.